livechat/livechat-public-docs/site/content/js-api/methods.md

 LC_API.set_visitor_email('john@doe.com');
 ```

-Sets current visitor email which is used in chat and as default value in forms where `email` field appears.
+Sets current visitor email which is used in chat, Agent App Customers section and as default value in forms where `email` field appears.

 ## Open the chat window